Master Electrician Guidelines

 - Assistant Master Electrician

-The Master Electrician is responsible for the safe and accurate hanging of the light plot as indicated by the lighting designer and lighting supervisor.
-He or she is also responsible for the supervision of the lighting crew, running the board (unless there is an A.M.E. present), the maintenance of the show during the run, and the construction and function of any practicals or special effects required by the production.
+The Master Electrician is responsible for the safe and accurate hanging of the light plot as indicated by the lighting designer and production electrician.
+He or she is also responsible for the supervision of the lighting crew, programming and operating the lighting console (unless there is an A.M.E. assigned to the show), the maintenance of the show during the run, and the construction and function of any practicals or special effects required by the production.
+The master electrician is responsible for ALL scheduling of crewmembers during the production.

 The Assistant Master Electrician is responsible to assist the master electrician in all duties as assigned.